Transmission (Gearbox) Flushes

 Fact #4: A conventional transmission service doesn’t replace all of your transmission fluid.
 (And that’s okay.)

 Proponents of transmission flushes will often argue that a flush is a better service because it replaces more of your transmission fluid.
 It’s true that removing your transmission pan or draining your transmission via its drain plug (as your car manufacturer intends) only removes about 70% of the fluid inside.
-Some fluid is trapped inside the cooler or torque converter, and can’t be drained out.
+Some fluid remains in the cooler or torque converter and can’t be drained out.
 It’s also true that a flush machine will replace a higher percentage of the fluid; most machines advertise about 90%.

 However, replacing 70% of the fluid is not a problem.
-Car manufacturers know how much fluid will be drained out during a normal service, and they have adjusted their maintenance schedules to account for this.
-As long as your transmission fluid is being replaced in accordance with the schedule in your owner’s manual, you’re giving your transmission all the maintenance that it needs.
+Car manufacturers know how much fluid drains out during a normal service, and they have adjusted their maintenance schedules to account for this.
+As long as your transmission fluid is replaced in accordance with the schedule in your owner’s manual, you’re giving your transmission all the maintenance that it needs.

 Going from bad to worse: What are transmission flushing chemicals?